lfd/PaStA/icse-artifact/INSTALL.md

-The following command will first create a docker container for PaStA's base system, inherit from that image and create a ICSE Artifact specific container that contains all required artifact files and the correct version of our tool.
+The following command will first create a docker container for PaStA's base system, inherit from that image and create a ICSE Artifact specific container that contains all required artefact files and the correct version of our tool.

 ```
 $ ./build-icse.sh